BlueBrain/CoreNeuron/README.md

 ## Funding

 CoreNEURON is developed in a joint collaboration between the Blue Brain Project and Yale University.
-This work has been funded by the EPFL Blue Brain Project (funded by the Swiss ETH board), NIH grant number R01NS11613 (Yale University), the European Union Seventh Framework Program (FP7/20072013) under grant agreement n◦ 604102 (HBP) and the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Grant Agreement n◦ 720270 (Human Brain Project SGA1) and Grant Agreement n◦ 785907 (Human Brain Project SGA2).
+CoreNEURON is also a Partnering Project to the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).